Sally Light

 At home he enjoys walking, swimming, cycling and sunny holidays with his wife Diane .
 He enjoys team working, learning from other people’s ideas, thoughts, and views, and “getting the job done.”
 He would be delighted to contribute more and to making a difference.

-The report on the results of the 2022 governor elections is available here.
+View the report on the results of the 2023 governor elections.

 Providing care together in York, Scarborough, Bridlington, Malton, Whitby, Selby and Easingwold communities